Muhannad7usam/PYTHON/GAMES/Card game/readme.md

 # 🃏 War Card Game

-Welcome to the **Ultimate War Card Game** — a terminal-based Python implementation of the classic two-player card game **War**, where you battle the computer round by round with a shuffled deck!

 ![Game Preview](https://raw.githubusercontent.com/your-username/your-repo/main/images/game-preview.png)

+A terminal-based Python card game where you go to WAR with the computer, round by round, in an exciting battle of luck and strategy.

 ---